zbl14/Pig-Latin/README.md

 Code: pigLatin("b");
 Expected Output: "b"

-Test3: "It will add 'way' to the end of words that begin with a vowel."
+Test3: "It will add 'way' to the end of letter that begin with a vowel."
 Code: pigLatin("a");
 Expected Output: "away"

+Test3: "It will add 'way' to the end of word that begin with a vowel."
+Code: pigLatin("apple");
+Expected Output: "appleway"